 Rhode Island College is pleased to make available a Student Health Insurance Program for its students.
-A summary describing the benefits of this plan can be found on the left hand side of this page.
+A summary describing the benefits of this plan will be available in the navigation menu on the left-hand side of this page shortly.

-All full-time undergraduate degree students, pre-registered for nine (9) or more credit hours at the end of the initial Fall (July 8, 2016) or Spring (December 5, 2016) billing periods are automatically enrolled in this plan, and the cost of the insurance will be included on your tuition bill.
+All undergraduate degree students, pre-registered for nine (9) or more credit hours at the end of the initial Fall (July 9, 2020) or Spring (December 7, 2020) billing periods are automatically enrolled in this plan, and the cost of the insurance will be included on your tuition bill.
 If the insurance cost is not included on your bill, you are not automatically enrolled.
-If you are currently insured under another policy and do not wish to have coverage under the college plan, you may submit a waiver form to opt out of the program.
+If you are currently insured under another comprehensive, comparable policy and do not wish to have coverage under the college plan, you may submit a waiver form to opt out of the program.

 To Waive the College Health Insurance

-FAILURE TO COMPLETE the on-line Waiver Form by the deadline, September 21, 2016, will result in your mandatory purchase of the College’s Student Health Insurance Plan for the Fall 2016 Semester, without the possibility of later waiver, refund or cancellation.
+FAILURE TO COMPLETE the on-line Waiver Form by the Fall 2020 deadline, September 22, 2020 will result in your mandatory purchase of the College’s Student Health Insurance Plan for the Fall 2020 Semester, without the possibility of later waiver, refund or cancellation.

-Please Note: If your status changes from full-time to part-time after initially registering as a full-time student (i.e. if you drop a course and go below 9 credit hours after initially registering for 9 or more credits and you do not want the insurance, you must be sure to waive out of the insurance plan prior to the deadline date.
+Please Note: If your status changes and you drop a course and go below 9 credit hours after initially registering for 9 or more credits and you do not want the insurance, you must be sure to waive out of the insurance plan prior to the deadline date.

-Students who become full-time after the initial Fall tuition billing will NOT be assessed the insurance coverage charge.
+Students who become registered for 9 or more credits after the initial Fall or Spring tuition billing will NOT be assessed the insurance coverage charge.
 They may add coverage by enrolling on-line (link on left hand side of this page).
 Enrollment would need to take place by the Fall Semester deadline date of September 22, 2020 or Spring Semester deadline date, February 22, 2021.

 To assist you in making an informed decision regarding your health insurance needs, here are some general questions to ask your current health plan to ensure that it provides adequate coverage:

 While many of your health issues can be met by Rhode Island College Student Health Services, there are times when outside specialists or additional consultation is warranted.
-At such times, the Student Accident and Sickness Plan sponsored by Rhode Island College provides coverage worldwide and allows students to seek care from any licensed provider.
+At such times, the Student Health Insurance Plan sponsored by Rhode Island College provides coverage worldwide and allows students to seek care from any licensed provider.
 Students also have access to a nationwide Preferred Provider Network, as well as a national network of member pharmacies.

 When students use a Preferred Provider, their out-of-pocket expenses will be limited as their coinsurance expenses are based on negotiated Preferred Provider fees.
 The Plan provides coverage for eligible expenses relating to a covered injury or sickness including diagnostic testing, lab and x-ray services, doctor visits, and prescription drugs.

-All international students are required to carry insurance and are automatically enrolled in the College’s Accident and Sickness Insurance Plan, and may not waive out of it.
+All international students are required to carry insurance and are automatically enrolled in the College’s Student Health Insurance Plan, and may not waive out of it.

-Part-time, non-degree and graduate students carrying a minimum of six (6) credit hours are encouraged to enroll in the Rhode Island College Student Accident and Sickness Insurance Plan.
+Part-time, non-degree and graduate students carrying a minimum of six (6) credit hours are encouraged to enroll in the Rhode Island College Student Health Insurance Plan.
 To purchase coverage, you may enroll on-line at www.universityhealthplans.com, and click on “Rhode Island College” and then “Voluntary Enrollment Form”.
 You may enroll on-line and pay by credit card, or you may download the application and mail it in with a check for payment.
-Please note that the enrollment deadline date for Fall Semester is September 21, 2016 and no enrollment will be accepted after this date.
+Please note that the enrollment deadline date for Fall Semester is September 22, 2020 and no enrollment will be accepted after this date.